glenn-dsaid/launchpad-prototype-template/README.md

 **Version 1.0.1 (26 July 2023)**

 - Updated Generic and LaunchPad template with new disclaimer text.
+- Added a utility function to send data as a log file to s3 bucket.
+- Updated the feedback form in `prototype-template-launchpad` template that use the utility function. \
+  Refer to the docstring in `utils/feedback_logger.py` for more details, such as requirements and usage.

 **Version 1.0.0 (21 July 2023)**